DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle-cli/README.md

 # initializing the client application

-Before running any command provided by this application the first time, you need to invoke: 'npm run install' to download the NodeJS dependencies.
+Before running any command provided by this application the first time, you need to invoke: 'npm install' to download the NodeJS dependencies.

 Make sure the 'package.json' point to the right version of Composer.